Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Impact on Milky Way satellites

-with $y_\mathcal{C} \in [0, 1]$ a parameter that interpolates between an unstripped NFW distribution, $n_\mathrm{NFW}(r)$ --- i.e., satellites follow the DM halo distribution ---, and the strongly tidally disrupted distribution from Ref.~\cite{Garrison-Kimmel:2017zes}, $n_\mathrm{GK17}(r)$.
-In our data analysis below, we set $y_\mathcal{C}$ free, which allows us to observationally explore tidal subhalo disruption.
+with $y_\mathcal{C} \in [0, 1]$ a parameter that interpolates between an unstripped NFW distribution, $n_\mathrm{NFW}(r)$ --- i.e., satellites follow the DM halo distribution ---, and the strongly disrupted distribution from Ref.~\cite{Garrison-Kimmel:2017zes}, $n_\mathrm{GK17}(r)$ (named \texttt{FIRE} in Ref.~\cite{Garrison-Kimmel:2017zes}, see also the dotted line in Fig.~1 of Ref.~\cite{Kim:2017iwr}).
+In our analysis below, we set $y_\mathcal{C}$ free, which allows to observationally explore tidal subhalo disruption.